Abandoned & Little-Known Airfields:

 to be used in conjunction with Forman & North Perry Fields (part of the NAS Miami Complex).

-Davie Field was located between Forman Field & North Perry Field,
+Davie Field was located between Forman Field & North Perry Field, and consisted of sod runways.

 The earliest depiction of Davie NOLF which has been located